-How to Increase the ‘Tech Dividend’ in a Digital FutureExecutive Director of the Asia Pacific Risk Center and Partner in Oliver Wyman's Finance and Risk practice Research Analyst at Marsh & McLennan Insights
+How to Increase the ‘Tech Dividend’ in a Digital FutureExecutive Director at Marsh & McLennan Insights and Partner at Oliver Wyman Research Analyst at Marsh & McLennan Insights

 Risk management is becoming an increasingly crucial function for businesses.
 As Asian firms navigate a variety of emerging risks, investing in risk monitoring and mitigation strategies is becoming higher priority for the C-suite across the region.

 Risk factors in Asia are set to become more complex and more impactful.
 Macroeconomic headwinds driven by global and Asian debt levels, slowing global productivity and rising anti-globalization sentiments are all driving increasing uncertainty.